nicodoggie/bastion-falls/site/content/languages/seneran.md

 Notes:

+- /ʔ/ is allophonic, either word-initially or as optional vowel hiatus
 - /θ ð/ mainly in formal/administrative terms from Kalassarian
 - /ʃ ʒ/ developed from palatalization of Late Hick clusters
 - /tʃ dʒ/ from Kalassarian palatalized stops